ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Background and related works

 \subsection{ML-library programming model}

-The ML-library programming model in this work consists of describing a compute graph using high level operations.
-Compilation of the graph happens when making the graph concrete using exact types and array shapes.
-Examples of such frameworks are JAX, Torchscript, and TensorFlow JIT.
-We will use JAX as the prototypical example of such framework, but our implementation would translate equally well to other frameworks as well.
+Targetting a variety of accelerators while making use of AD to enable generalization of neuron models, requires use of a ML library.
+The ML-library programming model consists of describing a compute graph using high-level operations.
+Compilation of the graph happens after specializing the graph on exact types and array shapes.
+Examples of such frameworks are JAX~\cite{jax2018github}, TorchScript~\cite{paszke2019pytorch}, and TensorFlow JIT~\cite{tensorflow2015-whitepaper}.

 As ML-libraries are mainly developed for AI workloads, most of the development effort is focused on vector and matrix operations.
 More traditional data structures that require dynamic memory (re-)allocation, like trees, are less supported.
-Even further, as JIT compilation specializes on the shape of arrays, a resize of an array would either lead to JIT-recompilation or is not possible at all inside a JIT-compiled function, severely limiting dynamical memory management.
+Moreover, as JIT compilation specializes on the shape of arrays, a resize of an array would either lead to JIT-recompilation or is not possible at all inside a JIT-compiled function, severely limiting dynamic memory management.
+As such, queue implementations need careful design not only with constraints from AI accelerators, but also deriving from the ML-libraries themselves.